MOSEK/Mosek.jl/doc/Mosek-Functions.rst

 MSK_RES_ERR_CONE_OVERLAP_APPEND = 1307

-    The cone to be appended has one variable which is already member of another cone.
+    The cone to be appended has one variable which is already memeber of another cone.

 MSK_RES_ERR_CONE_REP_VAR = 1303